 Installation

-All Xfinity security systems installed by a Comcast technician, so you do not have to worry about whether or not it is set-up right.
+All Xfinity security systems are installed by a Comcast technician, so you do not have to worry about whether or not it is set up right.

 Package Equipment